adharmic/Flow-Sketchybar-Plugin/README.md

 ## Overview:

-This plug-in seeks to connect [https://www.flow.app/](Flow's pomodoro timing app) to your sketchybar config.
+This plug-in seeks to connect [Flow's pomodoro timing app](https://www.flow.app/) to your sketchybar config.

 Just add the item in your `sketchybarrc` and pass in the path to this script to the `script` parameter.